 The employees may have thought a lot about what their complaints are and what they want.
 Sometimes they have not thought about what they will do or what you will do if the conflict continues.
 Reality testing is an opportunity to explore the whole picture and think about why this is so important and to plan for the consequences of not reaching an agreement.
-Helping the employee process these questions will help them negotiate more realistically in the joint session of the Exchange.
+The more concrete the plan, the better the negotiating stance will be in the Exchange process.